Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Introduction

+Moreover, no existing rendering methodology fully conveys the multimodal sensations of real surfaces.
+Current approaches primarily focus on simplified artificial textures, thus failing to capture the full sensory richness of real materials.
+For example, recent research on non-wearable multimodal haptic devices, such as tool-based \citep{Kodak2023} or surface displays \citep{vardar2025_multimodal}, has demonstrated the presentation of multiple sensory modalities for artificial textures.
+However, these approaches rely on stimuli defined by a limited set of parameters constrained by actuator capabilities, rather than signals derived from interactions with real materials.
+To the best of our knowledge, no wearable haptic device or rendering methodology has been proposed to convey the multimodal tactile properties of real materials, nor has prior work examined how such cues are perceived when presented at relocated locations on the hand.

-In this study, we present a soft haptic ring and a data-driven rendering approach for displaying multimodal textures.
-The ring, made entirely from silicone, independently delivers vibrotactile, pressure, and thermal cues to the proximal phalanx while allowing full-hand motion and unrestricted exploration (see Figure~\ref{fig:Ring}).
-Our design combines a hydraulic circuit for thermal stimulation with a pneumatic chamber for pressure and vibrotactile feedback, both selectively controlled based on the user's exploratory actions.
+In this study, we introduce a soft haptic ring and a data-driven rendering approach for displaying multimodal textures (Figure~\ref{fig:Ring}a).
+The ring, fabricated entirely from silicone, can deliver vibrotactile, pressure, and thermal cues to the proximal phalanx while allowing full-hand motion and supporting natural exploratory procedures used in tactile perception.
+The design integrates a hydraulic circuit for thermal stimulation with a pneumatic chamber that produces pressure and vibrotactile feedback.
+The rendering methodology selects modality-specific signals based on the user’s exploratory actions and the material being rendered: pressure cues convey softness, vibrotactile cues encode dynamic texture, and thermal cues provide contextual information about the material’s overall warmth or coolness.

-We validated our design and rendering methodology through a user study in which 15 participants matched six virtual textures generated by the ring to their real counterparts and rated their perceived sensations.
-To the best of our knowledge, this is the first soft ring to integrate multiple actuation mechanisms and three haptic modalities within a single interface.
-Furthermore, no existing rendering methodology combines all these modalities in a data-driven approach.
-While an earlier work \citep{Kodak2023} demonstrated displaying these modalities through a pen device, they only focused solely on artificial textures rather than replicating real surfaces.
+We first characterized the device to assess its mechanical performance.
+Then we validated both the design and rendering methodology through a user study in which 15 participants matched six virtual textures generated by the ring to their real counterparts and rated their perceived sensations.
+To the best of our knowledge, this work presents the first soft ring interface that actuates the proximal phalanx of the finger while integrating multiple actuation mechanisms and three haptic modalities within a single device.
+Furthermore, no existing rendering methodology combines these modalities within a unified, data-driven approach.
+This work also provides the first investigation into how multimodal textures rendered at a relocated location by such a device can be identified and perceived.